-Differential and Incremental backups: Why should you care?
+Differential vs Incremental backups: Why should you care?

 by Eric Lemarque, on Oct 28, 2013 10:50:49 AM

-Differential and Incremental backups are called “Intelligent” backups.
-Because only a small percentage of information on a computer changes on a daily basis, running a full-sized backup every day can result in wasted time and disk space.
-Differential and Incremental backups allow you to backup only these changes in different ways; saving time, space and money.
-Keep reading to learn more about Differential and Incremental backups and why you should care about them.
+Differential and Incremental backups are called “Intelligent” or "smart" backups because they reduce the amount of time required to back up and the disk space required to do so.
+Only a small percentage of information on a computer changes on a daily basis, so running a full backup every day can result in wasted time and disk space.
+Differential and Incremental backups allow you to only backup changes in different ways; saving time, storage space and money.
+Keep reading to learn more about the differences between Differential vs Incremental backups and why you should care about them.

 Differential backups: Differential backups are based on the last full backup performed and backup all changes since the last Full backup was performed.